Pay-what-you-want and gift services

 I have been doing freelance proofreading work since I was a teenage book nerd and my English teacher hired me for my first job at the age of 13: helping him correct other students’ spelling exams.
 (That didn’t make me too popular with the other students…but it sure helped to sharpen my skills!)

 I now specialize in proofreading promotional copy for musicians, artists, and dancers.
 I can often handle speedy turn-around times, especially for shorter texts.

 Previous book proofreading work includes Alley Valkyrie‘s first book, Night of a Million Stars, a book which I highly recommend!

 “As a non-native English speaker, I suspected that the text on the website of my music project needed some serious proofreading, so I decided to ask Ms. Swanson for her services, after I learned that she is a professional writer and proofreader.
 She did the job quickly and professionally, so I was more than happy with that.
 I would recommend her skills to anyone who needs professional proofreading services.”

 – Hristo Gospodinov of Shrine

 “Ms. Swanson is the person I go to when I need something proofread or have questions about English grammar.
 She is quick but thorough.
 Highly recommended.”

 – Pär Boström of Hypnagoga Press

-For more information on rates and terms, please use the contact form or e-mail me at:
+For more information on rates and terms, please use the contact form or inquire at my business email:

 blackstone.homeservice AT gmail dot com